 Answered By: Clara Tran

 A peer-reviewed article is a scholarly article that is reviewed and approved by experts before it is accepted for publication.
-The expert reviewers are typically called an "editorial board" or "review board", and their names and credentials are listed within each issue of a peer-reviewed journal.

 There are peer-reviewed journals covering virtually every field of study.
 Each peer-reviewed journal has it's own editorial board of experts.
 Peer-reviewed journals are characterized by being explicit and transparent in their scholarly mission, free of advertisers, and unbiased.